ssfsx17/sky-islands/core.md

 - 5 energy
 - Type: Blast
 - Range: Weapon
+- Mapless: One enemy in the front row and two enemies in the second row
 - Do a melee or reach weapon attack at the ground within your weapon's range.
 It must be possible for you to stand on or inside the targeted spot, for it to be valid for this technique.
 The attack targets all enemies within a 5-foot radius of that spot.
 The attack's damage type is changed to be of the linked element.

 **Elemental Melee Wave Slash**: